YannisPap/Autonomous-Driving-Agent/README.md

+### Reinforcement Learning
 # Application of Reinforcement Learning on Autonomous Driving Agents

 -----

-## Scope

 ![autonomus_taxi](images/googles-self-driving-car.png)

-In this project, we work towards constructing an optimized Q-Learning driving agent that navigates a *Smartcab* through its environment towards a goal.
+## Overview

+In this project, we apply reinforcement learning techniques for a self-driving agent in a simplified world to aid it in effectively reaching its destinations in the allotted time.
+We first investigate the environment the agent operates in by constructing a basic driving implementation.
+Once the agent is successful at operating within the environment, we then identify each possible state the agent can be in when considering such things as traffic lights and oncoming traffic at each intersection.
+With states identified, we then implement a Q-Learning algorithm for the self-driving agent to guide the agent towards its destination within the allotted time.
+Finally, we improve upon the Q-Learning algorithm to find the best configuration of learning and exploration factors to ensure the self-driving agent is reaching its destinations with consistently positive results.

 Since the *Smartcab* is expected to drive passengers from one location to another, the driving agent is evaluated on two fundamental metrics: **Safety** and **Reliability**.
 A driving agent that gets the *Smartcab* to its destination while running red lights or narrowly avoiding accidents would be considered **unsafe**.
 Similarly, a driving agent that frequently fails to reach the destination in time would be considered **unreliable**.
 Maximizing the driving agent's **safety** and **reliability** would ensure that *Smartcabs* have a permanent place in the transportation industry.

 **Safety** and **Reliability** are measured using a letter-grade system as follows: